 Drug regimens used in therapy at enrollment (baseline of follow-up) included diuretics (mainly furosemide) in 356 (71%) patients, angiotensin converting enzyme inhibitors in 330 (66%), digoxin in 264 (52%), antiplatelet agents 113 (22%), beta-blockers (mainly carvedilol) in 102 (20%), warfarin in 96 (19%), spironolactone in 77 (15%), nitrates in 75 (15%), other vasodilators in 49 (10%), amiodarone in 40 (8%).
 After enrollment and during follow-up angiotensin converting enzyme inhibitors, angiotensin II receptor blockers, beta-blockers and spironolactone were titrated until maximum dose or dose tolerated by patients was achieved.

-Clinical and laboratory characteristics of the patients in this study sample are shown in Table 1.
+Other clinical and laboratory characteristics of the patients in this study sample are shown in Table 1.

 Genomic DNA was extracted from leukocytes in samples from whole blood, following standard techniques.
 The three studied polymorphisms were detected by polymerase chain reaction-restriction fragment length polymorphism, as previously described .